 Join us on a 4-Day Sonoma Bike Tour and revel in the stunning views of the rugged California coast as you cycle along Bodega Bay.
-Ride into the heart of California’s towering redwoods and explore the quaint little town of Healdsburg.
-You’ll delight in visits to wineries in the Dry Creek Valley, rides through scenic vineyards with the Mayacamas Mountains in the distance, and delectable meals at restaurants like Charlie Palmer’s Dry Creek Kitchen.
-Spend four days on a biking trip through Sonoma, treating yourself to the best wines and greatest vistas the region has to offer.
+Ride into the heart of California’s towering redwoods and explore the quaint town of Healdsburg.
+You’ll delight in visits to wineries in the Dry Creek Valley, rides through scenic vineyards with the Mayacamas Mountains in the distance, and delectable meals at the best restaurants in the region.
+Explore the diversity of California, from waves to wine, on this unforgettable bike tour of Sonoma.

 Tour by Day

-Your guides will meet you at the Argonaut Hotel in San Francisco, and we’ll head north across the Golden Gate Bridge to Marin County.
-Begin with the essentials: bike fitting, safety talk, and map review, before embarking on a gorgeous ride past the pastoral ranches and farms of rural Sonoma.
-After lunch at a local cyclists’ hangout, we’ll have a chance to sample locally produced cheeses, as well as some of the fine Sonoma Coast wines at Joseph Phelps Freestone Vineyards.
-As we continue on to Bodega Bay, marvel at the stunning views from the rugged headlands of the Sonoma Coast, where we check-in to our hotel for the evening, the Bodega Bay Lodge.
-Tonight’s dinner will be just down the road at Terrapin Creek, a lovely spot to enjoy fresh, seasonal delights and enjoy the company of new friends.
+Your guides will meet you in San Francisco, and we’ll head north across the Golden Gate Bridge to Marin County.
+Before embarking on a gorgeous ride, we’ll sample some locally produced cheeses at the Marin French Cheese Co.
+Our ride will take us past the pastoral ranches and farms of rural Sonoma.
+After lunch at a local cyclists’ hangout, we’ll taste some of the fine Sonoma Coast wines at Joseph Phelps Freestone Vineyards.
+Marvel at the stunning views from the rugged headlands of Bodega Bay as we cycle to our hotel.
+Tonight, we kick off the tour with an exquisite meal at Michelin-starred Terrapin Creek.

 Meals: Lunch / Dinner

-Today we’ll head into the coastal range as we ride into the heart of the redwoods.
-At the Armstrong Redwoods State Park, we’ll walk among 1,400-year-old trees that tower over 300 feet high.
-Shortly after we’ll continue on our bikes riding along the scenic Russian River and vineyard covered hillsides to lunch.
-We’ll stop along the historic West Side Road, boasting crisp Chardonnays and velvety Pinot Noirs, for a picnic and tasting at Arista winery (known for their sustainable approach to crafting outstanding Pinot Noir) en route to Healdsburg.
-Tonight we’ll enjoy an outstanding dinner just a short walk from our hotel in the quaint town of Healdsburg.
+Start your day right, with an optional morning ride along the Pacific coast.
+Then we’ll head into the coastal range as we ride into the heart of the redwoods.
+At the Armstrong Redwoods State Park, we’ll explore 1,400-year-old trees that tower over 300 feet high and enjoy a snack before continuing onto lunch.
+Catch a lift in the van or continue riding along the Russian River after lunch.
+We’ll stop along the historic West Side Road for a visit and tasting of some crisp Chardonnays and velvety Pinot Noirs at our favorite winery en route to Healdsburg.
+Tonight you’ll enjoy dinner on your own in Healdsburg.

-Destinations: Armstrong Redwoods State Park, Russian River Valley, Arista Winery, Healdsburg
+Destinations: Armstrong Redwoods State Park, Russian River Valley, Westside Road, Healdsburg

 Accommodations: Hotel Healdsburg